Dimitrov tests positive for coronavirus after playing in Djokovic event

 The Adria Tour, organised to fill the gap in the virus-hit tennis calendar which has been on ice since mid-March, played out to a daily crowd of 4,000 fans at Djokovic’s tennis centre on the banks of the Danube in Belgrade last week.

-Dimitrov and Djokovic as well as the other players were then seen partying the night away at a packed Belgrade night spot.
+Dimitrov, Djokovic and Thiem, as well as the other players, were then seen partying at a packed Belgrade night spot.

+Thiem has since travelled to the south of France to play in another exhibition tournament, the Ultimate Tennis Showdown in Nice.

+On Sunday, tournament chief Patrick Mouratoglou, the coach of Serena Williams, tweeted a picture of Thiem undergoing a coronavirus test at the event being staged at his tennis academy.

-The event had already suffered an embarrassing setback last week when the planned Montenegro leg of the four-nation tour was cancelled over coronavirus protocol rules.
+The Adria Tour had already suffered an embarrassing setback when the planned Montenegro leg of the four-nation tournament was cancelled over coronavirus protocol rules.

 Montenegro was due to be the third stop on June 27 and 28 after Croatia and before the conclusion in Bosnia.

-But organisers said the visit to Montenegero had to be called off when it became apparent Serbia did not match strict health requirements.
+But organisers said the visit to Montenegro had to be called off when it became apparent Serbia did not match strict health requirements.

 Meanwhile, asked to comment on social distancing measures during the Belgrade leg, Djokovic said both Serbia and the region had been relatively successful in containing the virus.